NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ContourRepresentationFromLabelmapsPolysegInCornerstone3D/README.md

 I've been working hard on implementing polySEG in cornerstone3D, and I'm happy to report that I've already implemented the following converters:

+- Labelmap to surface
+- Surface to labelmap
+- Contour to surface
+- Contour to labelmap

 However, we still have two converters remaining that seem to be more complex: surface to contour and labelmap to contour.
 We're excited to tackle these challenges and continue moving forward.
 This project aims to work on this

 ## Objective